jprudent/jprudent.github.com/_posts/2017-05-01-review-of-how-to-read-a-book.markdown

 2. As *science* (pure knowledge communicated from the author)
 Best to read both as poetry *and* science.

-## Type 1 reading : Structural / Analytic
+## First reading : Structural / Analytic

 - grasp the structure
 - scrap the parts